Forest Service Forced to Transfer Funds to Pay for Fire Suppression

 Registration is live for the 2015 annual meeting in Lake Tahoe, California.

 With over 33 million acres of forestland, eight state forests, 1.5 million acres covered by forest stewardship plans, an average of 7,400 annual wildfires, and where adaptation to drought, forest pest and disease infestation, and year round fire seasons is all occurring, California is a perfect place for a forestry gathering.
-This year’s theme is Adapting to Change.

 The latest research finds that forestry best management practices (BMPs) are effective measures implemented to protect water quality.
 Read NASF's report on BMPs and click through the interactive map detailing practices in each state.